heistp/irtt/README.md

 - Should I request a reserved IANA port?
 - Does exposing both monotonic and wall clock values open the server to any timing attacks?
-- What do I do for IPDV and out of order packets?
+- What do I do for IPDV when there are out of order packets?

 ## Thanks